 The Columbia River Mainstem – Tongue Point upstream to I-5 Bridge – is generally open to retention of adipose fin-clipped Chinook and adipose fin-clipped steelhead (hatchery fish), May – June, with a daily bag limit of 2 adult salmon/steelhead.

 ODFW stocks over 7 million trout each year for anglers to catch.
 Rainbow trout, the most widely stocked and distributed trout in Oregon, need to be 12″ and are available 365 days a year.

 Chinook Salmon are the largest Pacific salmon and return in the Spring.
+Chinook are the largest of all Pacific salmon, often exceeding 30 lbs.
+They range as far north as the Mackenzie River and as far south as the Central California coast.
 They are prized for their rich flavor.
 Coho Salmon, also called Silver Salmon, return in the Fall.
 Sockeye Salmon are often called Blueback.
 Both have a deep red color.

 After decades of closures, the Columbia River spring Chinook run has recently rebounded in an incredible transformation.
 A change in ocean conditions has been beneficial to fish survival and fin clipping of hatchery stocks allows anglers to identify hatchery-bred salmon, therefore marking them for harvest while troubled wild stocks are returned to the water unharmed.